• Skip to Content

 BIOL 335.
 Invertebrate Zoology.
 (4 Credits)

 A neuroscience course with three major units: the basics of neuroanatomy, neurophysiology, neuroimaging, and the stress response; several key cellular and systems-level circuits within the brain that regulate metabolism, immunity, pain, memory, sleep, and interoception; and behaviors (nutrition, exercise, meditation and prayer) that promote brain health.
 Class sessions will include lectures, discussions, and student presentations of current research.
-Prerequisite: BIOL 241 and BIOL 242.
+Prerequisite: BIOL 241 or NEUR 241.

 BIOL 338.
 Economic Botany.
 (4 Credits)

 Principles of plant biology (plant anatomy, biochemistry, physiology, genetics, taxonomy, and ecology) that relate to uses of plants for food, fodder, drugs and other chemicals, lumber, and other uses.
-Lab fee $85.
 Three lectures, three hours laboratory.
-Prerequisites: BIOL 241 and 242.
+Prerequisite: BIOL 241 and BIOL 242.
+Additional course fee required: $95.

 BIOL 339.
 Plant Physiology.
 (4 Credits)